 A service can be described as the way in which we deal with our customer each time they have a 'service encounter'.
 This encounter is the direct interaction between the organization and one of its customers and can occur in one of many ways.
 For example, a bank customer who wishes to draw money from his account can do so in one of many ways.
 He can go to a branch and request the money from a cashier, he can go into the branch and use an ATM, or he can use an ATM situated in a remote location away from the branch of the bank.
-Each of these is an interaction with the organization, and the way in which the customer is dealt with during that interaction is important to the service.
+Each of these is an interaction with the organization, and the way in which the customer is dealt with during that interaction is important to the customer and the way he or she feels about the service.

 The customer may be given something tangible to represent the service but, ultimately the purchase of service is the purchase of something intangible.
-Further, services are usually inseparable from the difficult to service provider.
-It is achieve standardization of output in services.
+Further, services are usually inseparable from the provider.
+It is difficult to service achieve standardization of output in services.
 In other words, services are usually designed around specific requirement of the individual customer.
 Now, services are perishable and cannot be stored.
 Finally lack of ownership is the basic difference between a service and a good.
 Customer has access to but not ownership of activity or facility e.g. a credit card.
 The payment made is for the use of, access to or hire of items and not of ownership.